 Marge: She'll fit right in.

 - In the Dexter's Laboratory episode "That's Using Your Head", Dexter meets a crazy old man who babbles nonsense ("Why stock three-wheels when the P-p-p-p-power Wheels outperform the rest?
 It's real simple, folks: we are not alone!") and wears a pile of electronics on his head.
 Dexter mistakes him for a Mad Scientist trying to make contact with aliens and tries to help him with his "invention".

-- In Disney Channel's Gravity Falls, we have Old Man McGucket.
+- In Gravity Falls, we have Old Man McGucket, who even introduces himself as the "local kook" in one episode.
 His introduction in the episode "The Legend of the Gobblewonker" says it all.